ReadAlongs/Studio/docs/start.md

 ## Required knowledge

 - How to use a [Command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface).
-- How to edit and manipulate plain text, [XML](https://www.w3.org/standards/xml/core) and [SMIL](https://www.w3.org/TR/smil/) files using a text editor or a code editor.
+- How to edit and manipulate plain text and [XML](https://www.w3.org/standards/xml/core) files using a text editor or a code editor.
 - How to edit and examine an audio file with [Audacity](https://www.audacityteam.org/) or similar software.
 - How to spin up a local web server (e.g., see [How do you set up a local testing server?](https://developer.mozilla.org/en-US/docs/Learn/Common_questions/set_up_a_local_testing_server))